Inflammatory breast cancer: Pathology and molecular pathogenesis

 At presentation, almost all women with primary IBC have lymph node involvement and approximately one-third have distant metastases.
 The long-term prognosis is also relatively poor, which has led to the development of combined modality treatment regimens consisting of neoadjuvant chemotherapy to maximize clinical response, followed by locoregional treatment, and then consolidation chemotherapy [4,5].
 (See "Inflammatory breast cancer: Clinical features and treatment".)

-The 2010 American Joint Committee on Cancer and the International Union for Cancer Control (AJCC-UICC) TNM breast cancer staging system defines inflammatory breast cancer (IBC) as a clinical-pathologic entity characterized by diffuse erythema and edema (peau d'orange) involving a third or more of the skin of the breast (table 1).
+The 2017 American Joint Committee on Cancer and the International Union for Cancer Control (AJCC-UICC) Tumor, Node, Metastasis (TNM) breast cancer staging system defines inflammatory breast cancer (IBC) as a clinical-pathologic entity characterized by diffuse erythema and edema (peau d'orange) involving a third or more of the skin of the breast (table 1).
 These "inflammatory" skin changes are not due to infiltration of inflammatory cells but rather to lymphedema caused by tumor emboli within the dermal lymphatics.
 However, the diagnosis is based upon the clinical presentation.
 Although dermal lymphatic involvement supports the diagnosis of inflammatory breast cancer, it is neither necessary nor sufficient in the absence of classical clinical findings.

 - Berg JW, Hutter RV.
 Breast cancer.
 Cancer 1995; 75:257.